cs3216/cs3216.github.io/coursework/mobile/index.md

 specific key/value pair.
 As Web Storage does not support storing objects, one workaround is to store the object in stringified-JSON format.

-For a complete list of Web Storage's capability, visit <http://dev.w3.org/html5/webstorage/>.
+For a complete list of Web Storage's capability, visit <https://html.spec.whatwg.org/multipage/webstorage.html>.

 #### 3. Online/Offline Events

-Storing data is easy, the tricky part comes when having to deal with synchonisation of states between the client and server.
+Storing data is easy, the tricky part comes when having to deal with synchronisation of states between the client and server.

 How does the server update a client when it connects with outdated data?
 How will a client post outstanding jobs when it goes online?
 What